andybwd/datasets/README.md

 4th IEEE Workshop on 3D Representation and Recognition, at ICCV 2013 (3dRR-13).
 Sydney, Australia.
 Dec.
 8, 2013.

 __Licence:__ Research Only see above citation

+#### ### ADLS Gen1 Data Uploder
+A python script that allows batch upload of a directory of files to ADLS Gen 1 with Fusion repairs being initiated at then of each batch upload